 There are several reasons for this, but the biggest issue is that VHF antennas tend to be designed to cover the entire spectrum from channel 2 to channel 13 while almost all VHF broadcasting today only takes place on channels 7 through 13.
-New antenna designs are expensive to create and the FCC keeps talking about eliminating VHF broadcasting altogether, so most designs are just slight modifications from what was available on the market prior to 2006 when the digital broadcasting transition started.
+New antenna designs are expensive to create.
+There’s nothing wrong with designing an antenna for the way broadcasting was done in the 20th century.
+So, most designs are just slight modifications from what was available on the market prior to 2006 when the digital broadcasting transition started.
 In theory a newer VHF antenna could be a little smaller.

 Another really important distinction is that different frequencies respond well to different size antennas, and the higher the frequency, the less picky you have to be with an antenna.
 A UHF antenna tends to work well for all UHF broadcast frequencies, while for VHF, you really want a separate antenna for every 2-3 channels.
 That’s the whole point of having all those antenna elements on a VHF antenna… each one specializes in picking up a different set of frequencies, and actually each element of a “Yagi” antenna is actually an antenna all by itself.